ANNwind/pdsnd_github/README.md

 pdsnd_github

 ### Description
-Describe what your project is about and what it does
+This project is for practicing git and github.

 ### Files used
 Include the files used